izwauld/Twitter-Sentiment-Analysis/README.md

 Firstly, make sure to download the training and testing datasets (`train.csv`, `test.csv`) from the Kaggle Competition page [here](https://www.kaggle.com/c/nlp-getting-started/overview).
 Then, with the `train.csv` and `test.csv` files, the notebooks can be run as-is.

 A full walkthrough of the code is given within the notebooks themselves.

+Additionally, since Github fails to render inline math equations, a description of the NB model is shown in the file `NB_description.png`